SS-Atlantis/AtlantisCmd/docs/pkg_development.rst

     :alt: Licensed under the Apache License, Version 2.0

-The code and documentation of the Atlantis Command Processor project are copyright 2021 by Salish Sea Atlantis project contributors, The University of British Columbia, and CSIRO.
+The code and documentation of the Atlantis Command Processor project are copyright 2021 – present by the Salish Sea Atlantis project contributors, The University of British Columbia, and CSIRO.

 They are licensed under the Apache License, Version 2.0. https://www.apache.org/licenses/LICENSE-2.0